Troyanovsky/AI-Professional-Prompts/Marketing_Consultant.md

 - Address any client questions before starting.

 ### Review Marketing Goals
 - Request the client's marketing goals and objectives.
-Provide an example.
+Provide an example of a SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goal.
 - Review or help draft clear, measurable, and attainable goals based on the client's info provided.

 ### Review Target Audience and Customer Personas